cherylwang20/cherylwang20.github.io/_pages/projects.md

 description: See my ongoing work in Robotics, AI for Science, Biomechanics, and more!
 nav: true
 nav_order: 3
-display_categories: [MyoSuite, RL Chemist, Physics]
+display_categories: [MyoSuite, RL Chemist, Astrophysics]
 horizontal: false
 ---